Does your Christmas begin and end in the manger?

 How do we share this message with a people:

-- Who want "It's A Wonderful Life" more than they want God?
+Who want "It's A Wonderful Life" more than they want the Wonderful Counselor?

-- Whose answer to a desolate land and people in shock is to ignore the warning, surf to another website, or reset their Xbox for another "game" of Call of Duty?
+Whose answer to a desolate land and people in shock is to ignore the warning, surf to another website, or line up another game of Fortnite?

 How do we share this message on a Monday?
 No one is thinking about judgment on Monday.
 And how do we share this truth on Friday?
 Everyone knows that the Day of the LORD does not "play well" on the gateway to the weekend.